Skip to main content

 How do I register and what is the registration fee?

-Conference registration will open during the midterm of spring semester.
+Registration for the conference has now closed.
 There is no registration fee to attend the conference.
 If you do not currently hold a campus parking pass, you will need to pay for metered parking.

 May I submit more than one proposal?